 Earlier I mentioned bad character traits.
 I like to call them issues.
 These are the things in our personality that are just plain wrong or toxic.
 Neither you nor anybody else can benefit from them.

 Sometimes we are very aware of them, but choose to ignore them or don’t really try to change them.
-Other times we don’t really notice them but the people who care about us (I’m coming back to this in the next point) might tell us and if it’s true and if we are honest to our self, we do notice them eventually.
+Other times we don’t really notice them but the people who care about us (I’m coming back to this in the next point) might tell us and if it’s true and if we are honest to ourselves, we do notice them eventually.

 Now if we are aware of these issues, we might dislike ourselves because of them.
 But I need you to stop doing that.
 You need to realize no one is perfect and we all have issues.
-You should dislike those issues, not yourself and do something about them.
+You should dislike those issues, not yourself, and do something about them.
 Try very actively to change them.
 But, if you can’t do this on your own, go to someone you trust or a specialist to help you face and work on these issues.

 4. Stay away from people who always put you down